Kokoroou/module-info/README.md

 # modtype
-Get type of objects in a module
+Print type of any unstrongly-private-object in a module Change <module_name> to any module you want to know